gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 ## Styling

 [vanilla-extract](https://vanilla-extract.style/) helps you write type‑safe, locally scoped classes, variables and themes.
 It's a great solution when it comes to styling in your TypeScript project.
-To use [`vanilla-extract`](https://vanilla-extract.style/), select "vanilla-extract" as your preffered styling solution when initializing your project with with `npm init gatsby`/ `yarn create gatsby`.
-You can also manually setup your project to use vanilla extract through [gatsby-plugin-vanilla-extract](https://www.gatsbyjs.com/plugins/gatsby-plugin-vanilla-extract/).
-See [setup instructions](https://www.gatsbyjs.com/plugins/gatsby-plugin-vanilla-extract/)
+To use [`vanilla-extract`](https://vanilla-extract.style/), select "vanilla-extract" as your preffered styling solution when initializing your project with with `npm init gatsby` You can also manually setup your project to use vanilla extract through [gatsby-plugin-vanilla-extract](/plugins/gatsby-plugin-vanilla-extract/).
+See [setup instructions](/plugins/gatsby-plugin-vanilla-extract/)

 ## Migrating to TS